FlyingFathead/whisper-transcriber-telegram-bot/README.md

 # whisper-transcriber-telegram-bot

 A local Whisper AI transcriber bot for Telegram, utilizing a local GPU or CPU for processing.
-No Whisper API access required -- just utilize your locally available hardware.
+No Whisper API access required -- just utilize your locally available hardware. **Runs on the latest Whisper v3 `turbo` model!
+(Released Sept 30, 2024)**

-Runs on Python 3.10+.
-Designed to transcribe audio from various media source, such as URLs supported by `yt-dlp`, or via Telegram's audio messages and over audio file uploads (mp3, wav).
+The bot runs on Python 3.10+ and is designed to transcribe audio from various media source, such as URLs supported by `yt-dlp`, or via Telegram's audio messages and over audio file uploads (mp3, wav).

 Sites supported by `yt-dlp` are [listed here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
-Supported audio and video file uploads can be configured separately (compatible with all `ffmpeg` supported formats), with up to `20MB` file sizes as supported by Telegram in their bot API.
+Supported audio/video file uploads can be configured separately.
+Compatible with all `ffmpeg` supported formats), with up to `20MB` file sizes as supported by Telegram in their bot API.

+Can be safely installed and deployed with [Docker](https://www.docker.com/) by using the included `Dockerfile`.

 ## Features

-- **(NEW!)** Supports OpenAI's newest `turbo` model of the Whisper `v3` series (Oct 1, 2024)
+- 🚀 **(New!)** Supports OpenAI's newest `turbo` model of the Whisper `v3` series (released September 30, 2024)
-   - `turbo` has a 8x transcription speed with only 6GB VRAM usage
+   - 8x transcription speed (vs. real-time)
+   - Nearly on par with the previous `v3-large` model with only 6GB VRAM usage
 - 🎥 Downloads and processes media URLs from any source supported by `yt-dlp`.
    - _(can be configured to use cookies in `config.ini`)_
 - 📲 Can receive Telegram audio messages as well as files, i.e. `.mp3` and `.wav` for transcription.